realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module3/README.md

 Merge: An operation that merges the origin/master branch into a local master branch

 Private key: A secret and secure cryptographic key that must be kept confidential and protected and is used to decrypt data that has been encrypted with the corresponding public key

+Rebasing: The base commit that's used for a branch is changed